-The residents availing of respite appeared to be provided with appropriate emotional and behavioural support.
-Overall, residents attending for respite presented with minimal behaviours that challenge.
-One of the residents was observed to be provided with appropriate emotional support by staff following a phone call which had upset them.
+The respite users appeared to be provided with appropriate emotional and behavioural support.
+Overall, individuals attending for respite presented with minimal behaviours that challenged.
+One of the residents was observed to be provided with appropriate emotional support by the person in charge as they wanted to discuss a matter which was troubling them.